NerdWalletOSS/shepherd/README.md

 <img alt="Illustration of a sheep" width=160 align=right src="images/shepherd-logo.png">

+> **⚠️ PROJECT SUNSET NOTICE ⚠️**
+>
+> **This project is no longer actively maintained by NerdWallet.** While Shepherd has served the community well for automating code changes across multiple repositories, we have decided to sunset this project to focus our efforts elsewhere.
+>
+> **🙏 Special Thanks:**
+> We want to extend our heartfelt gratitude to **[Aori Nevo](https://github.com/aorinevo)** for their significant contributions and dedication to maintaining this project in recent years.
+Their work has been invaluable to the Shepherd community.
+>
+> **🔄 Recommended Alternatives:**
+> - **[git-xargs](https://github.com/gruntwork-io/git-xargs)** - A powerful command-line tool for making updates across multiple GitHub repositories with a single command.
+Written in Go with excellent performance and wide community support.
+> - **[multi-gitter](https://github.com/lindell/multi-gitter)** - A tool to update multiple repositories with one command.
+Features include parallel execution, flexible configuration, and support for multiple git providers.
+>
+> We encourage existing users to migrate to one of these well-maintained alternatives.
+Thank you for your support of Shepherd over the years!

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](./CONTRIBUTING.md)
 [![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/NerdWalletOSS/shepherd/release.yml?style=flat-square)](https://github.com/NerdWalletOSS/shepherd/actions)
 [![semantic-release: conventionalcommits](https://img.shields.io/badge/semantic--release-conventionalcommits-e10079?logo=semantic-release)](https://github.com/semantic-release/semantic-release)
 ![npm version](https://img.shields.io/npm/v/@nerdwallet/shepherd.svg?style=flat-square)
 ![GitHub issues](https://img.shields.io/github/issues/NerdWalletOSS/shepherd.svg?style=flat-square)

+## About Shepherd (Legacy Documentation)

 Shepherd is a utility for applying code changes across many repositories.